RuneSkovrupHansen/cpp/README.md

 > class map;
 ```

 However, the comparator, `std::less<Key>` is slow since it requires the comparisons to be performed with the same type as the template is implemented.
-Using this comparator, if a different type is passed coercion is used to allow the comparison to take place.
+Using this comparator, if a different type is passed, coercion is used to allow the comparison to take place.
 It is this coercion that causes performance overhead, since an object of type Key has to be allocated.

 Example with `std::string`, passing a string literal, as an arguments to `find()` or a similar function will require allocation of a `std::string` to facilitate the comparison.

 The comparator `std::less<>` does not specify a type requirement.
 Looking at the implementation, comparisons are done without looking at types, as long as a comparison can be done, the type does not matter.

-As an example a string can be compared to a string literal.
+As an example a `std::string` can be compared to a string literal.

 Implementation of `std::less<>`: